Hot Wheels: Special model lines

-Hot Wheels has also released slightly larger, more detailed models, such as the original Gran Toros (1/43 scale) from 1970, and the Dropstars line (a model line of "blinged" cars).
+Hot Wheels has also released slightly larger, more detailed models, such as the original Gran Toros (1/43 scale) from 1970, and the Dropstars line, a model line of "blinged" cars.
 Also in this larger scale are the HIN (Hot Import Nights), G-Machines and Customs lines.
 These lines were introduced in 2004–2005.

 Hot Wheels has produced many replica scale models in the industry standard 1/43, 1/24 and 1/18 scales.
 In 2004, it released a 1/12 scale replica of the C6 Corvette.

 Hot Wheels also in the early 1990s introduced a series known as the California Customs.
 A line of cars that had a California theme.

 Other lines from Hot Wheels include: R-R-Rumblers & Chopcycles (motorcycles introduced in 1971), Hotbirds (metal airplanes), Sizzlers, XV Racers, Hot Tunerz and Stockerz.

 Over the years, Mattel has also teamed up with other retail organizations to produce special models available through those retailers.
 The list of retailers includes Avon, Chuck E. Cheese, Dinty Moore, FAO Schwarz, Full Grid, General Mills, Getty, HEB, Hills, Hormel, Hughes Family Markets, JC Penney, JC Whitney, Kay-Bee Toys, K-Mart, Kellogg's, Kool-Aid, Kroger, Lexmark, Liberty Promotions (contracted the series of special models for Jiffy Lube and Penske), Little Debbie Snacks, Malt-O-Meal, McDonald's, Mervyn's, Otter Pops, Rose's Discount Stores, Shell, Target, Tony's Pizza, Toys "R" Us, Union 76, Valvoline, Van de Kamp's, Walmart, and White's Guide to Collecting, as well as several Major League Baseball franchises to name a few.

 In 2016, Hot Wheels released a special collection for the 50th anniversary of the Beatles' 1966 song "Yellow Submarine."
 The collections includes five cars, a VW microbus and a yellow submarine.

 Made by other companies

 In some cases, Hot Wheels dies have been sold or acquired by other companies once Mattel has finished using them.
-One example were early dies that made their way to Argentina and were reproduced as Mukys, though not with spectra-flame paints or the same quality as seen in Mattel's products.
+One example involved early dies that made their way to Argentina and were reproduced as Mukys, though not with spectra-flame paints or the same quality as seen in Mattel's products.

 Hot Wheels Elite and Hot Wheels Mattel

-Hot Wheels have a series named Hot Wheels Elite and Hot Wheels Mattel.
-The Elite Hot Wheels are 1:18, 1:43 and 1:50 highly detailed diecast; the majority of them being based on Ferraris.
+Hot Wheels has spin-off series named Hot Wheels Elite and Hot Wheels Mattel, respectively.
+The Elite Hot Wheels are 1:18, 1:43 and 1:50 highly detailed diecast, the majority of them being based on Ferraris.
 They are more expensive than the Mattel models which aren't as highly detailed.
 The Elite versions are licensed by Ferrari.
 The Hot Wheels Elite series have a "mini" series which can be seen on the website.
 Two of the popular limited 1:18 Hot Wheels Elite series' are the Ferrari in Music and Cult Classics.
 The music series features singers' and rappers' Ferraris, including Jamiroquai's Jay Kay's Black Enzo Ferrari.